 General:

-One of the Bay Area's more famous residents has her own web site, at http://www.koko.org -- or is it www.koko.gor?
+One of the Bay Area's more famous residents has her own web site, at https://www.koko.org/ -- or is it www.koko.gor?
+(Koko herself died in 2018.
+The project and web site live on.)

-http://quake.abag.ca.gov/shaking/.
-Maps showing earthquake predictions for the San Francisco Bay Area.
+https://abag.ca.gov/our-work/resilience.
+A site about earthquakes in the San Francisco Bay Area.
+Links to maps showing local earthquake predictions.
 From ABAG, the Association of Bay Area Governments.

 For a world view of earthquake hazards, see the Global Seismic Hazard Assessment Program, from the Swiss Seismological Service. http://www.seismo.ethz.ch/static/GSHAP/.

-And for a log of what has already happened, see http://earthquake.usgs.gov/earthquakes/recenteqsww/Quakes/quakes_all.php, from the US Geological Service.
-This page lists the most recent earthquakes in the world, "near real time"; for other presentations, see their menu at the left.
-This page (but apparently not the rest of the site) is also in Spanish.
+And for a log of what has already happened, see https://earthquake.usgs.gov/earthquakes/map/, from the US Geological Service.
+This page leads to a list of the most recent earthquakes in the world, "near real time".

 Information about local libraries in the Berkeley area is at: Local Public Libraries (Berkeley area) section of the Library Matters page.

-Topics include (in order shown, with direct links to some along the way): Timeline; Pictures at an Exhibition; The Seasons: the poems; Historic recordings (Johannes Brahms at the piano; restoration technology); Ancient instruments; Extending the reach of the Beethoven symphonies; The Bruckner symphonies; A Chronology of the Symphony 1730-2005; Instrument ranges; Longevity; Names of the Keys in French, German, Italian, and Spanish; Pipe organs (Largest; corrosion; Videos of famous organists); Stravinsky; CD technology; Oxford Music Online; Science (Borodin; Herschel; medicine in the arts; Scientific music).
+Topics include (in order shown, with direct links to some along the way): Timeline; Pictures at an Exhibition; The Seasons: the poems; Historic recordings (Johannes Brahms at the piano; restoration technology); Ancient instruments; Extending the reach of the Beethoven symphonies; The Bruckner symphonies; A Chronology of the Symphony 1730-2005; Instrument ranges; Longevity; Names of the Keys in French, German, Italian, and Spanish; Pipe organs (Largest; corrosion; Videos of famous organists); Stravinsky; CD technology; Oxford Music Online; Science (Borodin; Herschel; medicine in the arts; Scientific music); Books about music and science/math.

 Thanks to MAM & GJP who, probably unwittingly, are behind me starting this section.